top of page

 Lost Girl 1

-With just three Lost Girls at first, I aimed to elevate the project further.
-Gathering a full group in one session would enhance the project and allow greater exploration of the characters.
+With only three Lost Girls, I wanted to up the ante a little and shoot a full group in one session to get the project and the girls' numbers up.

 The Setup